 The table will automatically size itself to fit the dimensions of your text, images, or links.
 You can resize the table by dragging any of the borders of your table.

-Modify the table by right-clicking on a cell or group of cells.
-From the right-click menu, you can merge cells, split cells, adjust the cell text's vertical alignment (top, middle, bottom), add and remove rows/columns, clear table contents, or delete the table.
+Modify the table by clicking on a cell or highlighting a group of cells, then clicking the dropdown in the top-right corner of a cell.
+From the this dropdown, you can merge cells, split cells, adjust the cell text's vertical alignment (top, middle, bottom), add and remove rows/columns, clear table contents, or delete the table.

 You can also customize the look of your table by adding background colors to cells, rows, and columns.
 Select the cell(s) you want to color, click the Table menu dropdown in the corner of a selected cell, then click Cell background color to select from one of 70 colors.